raganwald/raganwald.github.com/_posts/2016-11-30-anamorphisms-in-javascript.md

 ### unfolds, wrapped up

 When working with data structures, we often want to provide certain common operations on their elements.
-For example, questions like "what is the set of unique elements of this collection?" or  "What is the sum of the numbers in this collection?"
+For example, questions like "What is the set of unique elements of this collection?" or  "What is the sum of the numbers in this collection?"

 If we write a traversal for the collection, we turn it into an iterator, and we can write a single generic `fold` over the resulting iteration.
 We can write: